f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/automation-demo-guide.rst

 .. image:: assets/public_ip.JPG

 To verify the access of airline demo application using BIGIP public IP, open a web browser and try to access the application as http://<<public_ip>>.
-APplication should be accessible.
+Application should be accessible.

 .. image:: assets/airline.JPG